Join the conversation

 VW is no longer California dreamin’.
-Making its concept a reality, Volkswagen has given the T7 Multivan a makeover worthy of its golden state namesake.
+First its concept became a reality, and now the T7 Multivan based camper has received a price and a delivery date.

 Volkswagen released the first California in 2003, and have been on a roll (pun intended) ever since, producing upwards of 280,000 units of their iconically named campervans.
-After teasing the new camper’s features mid-last year in the form of a concept, the latest iteration of the VW California has now materialised just in time for summer on the golden coast.
+After teasing the new camper’s features mid-last year in the form of a concept, the latest iteration of the VW California — as tested by The Late Brake Show’s Jonny Smith — is finally available to order, with first customer deliveries landing before the end of 2024.

-Based on the solid foundations of the long-wheelbased T7 Multivan, the new California will carry over its hard-working MPV cousin’s versatility.
-A smorgasbord of variants have been designed to offer an “ideal version for everyone”, useful day-to-day as well as on recreational trips.
+Based on the solid foundations of the long-wheelbased T7 Multivan, the new California carries over its hard-working MPV cousin’s versatility.
+A smorgasbord of variants have been designed to offer an “ideal version for everyone”, all aiming to be useful day-to-day as well as on recreational trips.
 Between the passenger-based Beach or Beach Tour editions, to the inexpensive kitchen-toting Beach Camper, and the premium feature-rich Coast and Ocean editions, VW might have a good case.

-At the time of the concept version’s announcement, this was a unique offering, but Ford have swiftly followed suit with a hybrid Transit Custom Nugget now on the way.
+Back when the concept was announced, this PHEV variant was a unique offering, but Ford swiftly followed suit with a hybrid Transit Custom Nugget now also available.
 With campers already accustomed to plugging in at campsites, perhaps the improved range and efficiency with every charge just makes too much sense to ignore?

 Camping and the environment inevitably go hand-in-hand, and though a hybrid model may be seen as an eco-baby step, this could be a sensible move from VW.
-It’ll allay campers' fears of range anxiety en-route to remote spots and bridge the gap for those not ready to fully commit to the EV world (like when the ID.
-Buzz is inevitably “California’d” into a campervan).
+It’ll allay campers' fears of range anxiety en-route to remote spots and bridge the gap for those not ready to fully commit to the EV world (like if the ID Buzz is ever “California’d” into a campervan).

 Spotted on both hard-wearing Bridgestone and Hankook tyres during its announcement, we’d expect range to be even less of a concern with this combination.
 We imagine it’ll be paired with Turanza ER300 or Hankook RA28E, designed for optimal performance throughout long journeys in any conditions.